Differentiable DG with Neural Operator Source Term Correction: Acknowledgments

 \section{Acknowledgments}

-This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research (ASCR) program.
+This work was supported by Korea University Grants (No. K2411041, K2414071, K2425851, K2514791).
+This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research (ASCR), Applied Mathematics program, through Competitive Portfolios Project on Energy Efficient Computing: A Holistic Methodology, and the Scientific Discovery through Advanced Computing (SciDAC) FASTMath Institute programs.
 We also gratefully acknowledge the use of ThetaGPU and Polaris in the resources of the Argonne Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC02-06CH11357.
+We also gratefully acknowledge the use of GPU in the resources of the Argonne Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC02-06CH11357.